• Video

 The WHO's representative in the DRC, Dr. Anne Ancia, who appeared from the field via video link during the press briefing, said Thursday's incident "significantly jeopardized" the Ebola response operations her team is trying to initiate in the hotspot area.

-She noted that there is still very low contact tracing in Ituri, particularly the city of Bunia, but that there was better contact tracing happening in North Kivu.
+She said that there is still very low contact tracing in Ituri, particularly the city of Bunia, but that there was better contact tracing happening in North Kivu.

 Related Articles